RitaGr/the-c-programming-language/README.md

 The `lectures` directory includes the solutions of exercises mentioned in the lectures.
 The lectures of each professor may diffrienciate, as the exercises mentioned.
 I have used the lectures from semester 2021b.

+Overall there are 97 exercises in the whole book.

 If you find a mistake please hit me up.